Andrew Klippel

+Andrew Klippel is an Australian producer and songwriter who is co-founder of independent management, recording, and publishing label Ourness.
+Through Ourness, he has managed Genesis Owusu and pop duo Royel Otis.

 Early life

 Andrew Klippel is the son of sculptor and teacher, Robert Klippel.
-Andrew spent some years in the UK, before returning to Australia.
+He spent some years in the UK, before returning to Australia.

-By the late 1980s, Andrew began playing live with his own small bands around Sydney, including Andrew Klippel and Electric Soul.
-In the early 1990s, Andrew formed a songwriting/production company called ESP with Melbourne DJ Ean Sugarman.
+By the late 1980s, Klippel began playing live with his own small bands around Sydney, including Andrew Klippel and Electric Soul.
+In the early 1990s, he formed a songwriting/production company called ESP with Melbourne DJ Ean Sugarman.

 Career

-1991–1993: Euphoria

-In 1991, Klippel co-founded Australian dance-pop trio Euphoria with Holly Garnett and Keren Minshull and in October 1991, released their debut single "Love You Right" which peaked at number 1 on the ARIA Charts.
+In 1991, Klippel co-founded Australian dance-pop trio Euphoria with Holly Garnett and Keren Minshull and in October 1991, they released their debut single "Love You Right" which peaked at number 1 on the ARIA Charts.
 In April 1992, the trio released "One in a Million" which also peaked at number 1 on the ARIA Charts.
 The trio released the album, Total Euphoria in October 1992, which peaked at number 14 on the ARIA Charts.
 The group disbanded in 1993.

-1994: Elastic

 In 1994, Klippel released a solo single under the name Elastic.
 "Caution to the Wind" peaked at number 61 on the ARIA charts.

-1995–1996: A.K.
-Soul

 In 1995, Klippel released solo material under the alias A.K.
 Soul.
 Debut single "I Like It" was released in June 1995 and peaked at number 28 on the ARIA Charts.
 This was followed in 1996 by single "Show You Love" and album, Free.

-1996–present: Writer and producer
+Writing and producing

-Since 1996, Klippel has become an in-demand writer and producer.
-Klippel worked closely with Human Nature and then went on to form Engine Room, the home of The Vines, The Veronicas, Lash and Holly Valance.
+Since 1996, Klippel has become a writer and producer.
+Klippel worked with Human Nature and then went on to form Engine Room, the home of The Vines, The Veronicas, Lash and Holly Valance.